-All students, faculty, staff, volunteers, contractors and visitors of the College are subject to this Policy.
+All students, faculty, staff (including medical staff), volunteers, contractors and visitors of the College, regardless of role, tenure, or compensation, are subject to this Policy.
 Sexual misconduct committed in connection with any College-sponsored activity is prohibited whether on or off campus.
 This Policy may also apply to off-campus conduct that the College has determined may cause an unacceptable disruption to the College or which may infringe on an individual's right to a non-discriminatory education and/or work environment.

 Individuals who violate this Policy are subject to disciplinary action deemed appropriate by the College; up to and including termination for employees, contractors, and volunteers; and up to and including no trespass orders for guests.
 Students are subject to sanctions up to and including suspension and expulsion.
 (The complete list of possible sanctions for a violation of this Policy is included below in Section IV.)